drewm27/speakerrankings/large-size-pages/Soundcore+Motion+X600.md

 layout: page
 title: Soundcore Motion X600 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
+share-description: "The Soundcore Motion X600 ranks #20 out of 75 total Large Size Portable Bluetooth Speakers.
+Find all the specifications and reviews in one place
 ---

 The Soundcore Motion X600 ranks #20 out of 75 total [Large Size Portable Bluetooth Speakers](/large-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.